This is it… our small business Facebook marketing guide.

-Facebook matters for small businesses because it provides a laundry list of features most business owners seek when operating a website including a way to broadcast messages, share events, distribute coupons & giveaways, highlight their community, and post interesting content.
+Facebook matters for small businesses because it provides a laundry list of features most business owners seek when operating a website — including:

-The Facebook advertising platform is generally inexpensive compared to other advertising platforms on the web and comes with additional advantages, in comparison, such as highly targetable parameters.
+The Facebook advertising platform is inexpensive compared to other advertising platforms and comes with advantages, in comparison, such as highly targetable parameters.

 Setting Up a Small Business Presence on Facebook

-The use of Facebook for small businesses has evolved since its inception but three main uses are extremely valuable at this time:
+The use of Facebook for small businesses has evolved but three main uses are extremely valuable at this time:

 - Personal profiles

 As implied, you keep your contacts on a personal level which can build better, lasting relationships with those within your business community.
 Though personal, refrain from posting anything that may be too much information as potential business contacts may be digging through your profile.